FernandoBasso/devhowto/cmdline/column.md

 3   Vader    ed
 ```

-Or, if the fields are separated with some other character, like “,” (comma), then we say `-s,` to make `column` use “,” as the separator:
+Or, if the fields are separated with some other character, like “,” (comma), then we use `-s,` to make `column` use “,” as the separator:

 ```{code} bash
 $ cat <<EOF | column -ts,